+3.11.
 Link to Higher Degrees

 Whilst the award of a higher degree (MSc) is not a prerequisite for the award of a Specialist Diploma there is the opportunity to integrate the two at the discretion of the university.
-For example, in-service training undertaken to complete this portfolio could be recognised by higher education institutions under the category of work- based learning and accrue academic credit towards a qualification.
-Equally, some of the formal education and assessments undertaken as part of an MSc degree may support in-house laboratory training for completion of the portfolio, although MSc assignments (e.g. essays) are not considered appropriate for the portfolio
+For example, in-service training undertaken to complete this portfolio could be recognised by higher education institutions under the category of work-based learning and accrue academic credit towards a qualification.
+Equally, some of the formal education and assessments undertaken as part of an MSc degree may support in-house laboratory training for completion of the portfolio, although MSC assignments (e.g. essays) are not typically considered appropriate for the portfolio.

-CRITERIA FOR USE OF THE PORTFOLIO
+4. CRITERIA FOR USE OF THE PORTFOLIO

-Only the Institute's Specialist Portfolio learning platform can be used for the purpose of recording the training of a biomedical scientist for the Institute's award of a Specialist Diploma.

-The IBMS Specialist Portfolio is issued to the candidate with a unique case number and cannot be transferred to another individual.
-This case number should be quoted in any communication regarding this portfolio.

-Specialist Portfolio training must take place in a laboratory approved for training at the post-registration level by the Institute and for the appropriate discipline(s).

-The Specialist Portfolio will only be issued to a named Institute member upon completion of the application form in conjunction with the Departmental Training Officer, Training Manager or Manager.

-The portfolio requires evidence that indicates that the candidate has applied knowledge, comprehension and analytical skills gained at undergraduate level to the (new) situation in which they work as a registered biomedical scientist.

-The portfolio evidence submitted will contain a completed and signed record of laboratory training in the designated speciality.
-There are three key components:

-The aims of each module are represented by Learning Outcomes that relate to an area of laboratory investigation or practice.

-Each module has a scope of practice and Reflective Practice Statement to be completed and submitted.
-The candidate must complete the Reflective Practice Statement to demonstrate that they can relate knowledge from several areas, draw conclusions and reflect on their own performance as an independent professional learner.
-At the end of the reflection the training officer is required to complete the section indicating that the candidate is trained in this module and works in accordance with laboratory procedures.

-The laboratory training officer must sign and date all evidence submitted including the Reflective Practice Statement.

-When the candidate is deemed ready for external examination by the Training Officer and Manager, the candidate should be given the Scope of Practice signed by the laboratory manager which indicates the laboratory's repertoire and analyses that a specialist practitioner working in that laboratory would be expected to perform competently and without supervision, and the Record of Training Reviews to submit in the Final Submission Module.
-Submission of these documents states that the laboratory is confident that the candidate is ready for examination.
+- 4.1 Only the Institute's Specialist Portfolio can be used for the purpose of recording the training of a biomedical scientist for the Institute's award of a Specialist Diploma. - 4.2 The IBMS Specialist Portfolio is issued to the candidate with a unique case number and cannot be transferred to another individual.
+This case number should be quoted in any communication about this portfolio. - 4.3 Specialist Portfolio training must take place in a laboratory approved for training at post-registration level by the Institute. - 4.4 The Specialist Portfolio will only be issued to a named Institute member upon completion of the application form by the Departmental Training Officer or Manager. - 4.5 The portfolio requires evidence that indicates that the candidate has applied knowledge, comprehension and analytical skills gained at undergraduate level to the (new) situation in which they work as a registered biomedical scientist. - 4.6 The portfolio will contain a completed and signed record of laboratory training in the designated speciality, together with a reflective commentary on the learning experience and demonstration of competence.
+There are three key components: - a.
+The aims of each module are represented by Knowledge and Competency statements that relate to a laboratory technique or investigative method. - b.
+At the end of each module is an Evidence of Achievement section.
+Requirements for completing this based on evidence of training and internal assessment of competency are set out in Section 6 of this document. - c.
+The candidate must complete the Reflective Practice Statement at the end of each module to demonstrate that they can relate knowledge from several areas, draw conclusions and reflect on their own performance as an independent professional learner. - 4.7 The laboratory training officer (or a suitable deputy) must sign and date when the training in each module is completed. - 4.8 When the candidate is ready for external examination an application must be submitted to the IBMS by the trainer or laboratory manager. - 4.9 A signed statement must be provided by the laboratory manager, which indicates the laboratory's repertoire and analyses that a specialist practitioner working in that laboratory would be expected to perform competently and without supervision.

+Tel 020 7713 0214 Fax: 020 7837 9658 E-mail specialistportfolio@ibms.org Website: www.ibms.org Specialist Portfolio Guidance for Candidates, Training Officers and External Examiners